dsohk/rancher-devsecops-workshop/docs/part-1.md

 ### 4. Provision DevSecOps RKE cluster from Rancher UI

 In this step, we will be provisioning RKE cluster with One Master & four worker Nodes.
-To elliminate human error including typos in the steps following, we are only selecting worker role, however in backend, we are changing the role for each nodes to match the lab requirement.
+To elliminate human error including typos in the steps to follow, we are only selecting worker role, however in backend, we are changing the role for each nodes to match the lab requirement.

 In the following step, we will add `devsecops` cluster in Rancher.